15 Best Things to Do in Groton (CT)

 Argia Mystic Cruises

-The last commercial sailboat in Mystic sets sail all summer long on four voyages each day, a Morning Sail, Noon Sail, Afternoon Sail and Sunset Sail.
+The last commercial sailboat in Mystic sets sail all summer long on four voyages each day.
+These are a Morning Sail, Noon Sail, Afternoon Sail and Sunset Sail.

-On the accommodating wooden deck of the Schooner Argia you’ll see Mystic from the perspective of generations of sailors, and head out onto Long Island Sound to explore Groton and Stonington’s tortuous shoreline, passing lighthouses and little islands.
+On the accommodating wooden deck I got to see Mystic from the perspective of generations of sailors.
+The schooner heads out onto Long Island Sound to explore Groton and Stonington’s tortuous shoreline, passing lighthouses and little islands.

 Complimentary snacks and lemonade are provided, and you’re free to bring your own food for a picnic on deck.